Coherence creation in an optically thick medium by matched propagation of a chirped laser pulse pair

 \subsection{Symmetric-antisymmetric basis}

-For further investigation of the population dynamics in arbitrary segments of the medium, it is useful to introduce a basis transformation on the atomic states adapted to the boundary conditions given in Eq.~\eqref{eqn:bc}, which leads us to the following symmetric-antisymmetric basis:
+For further investigation of the population dynamics in arbitrary segments of the medium, let us introduce a basis transformation on the atomic states and the electric field modes adapted to the boundary conditions given in Eq.~\eqref{eqn:bc}.
+This transformation leads us to the following symmetric-antisymmetric basis and effective Rabi frequencies: